lukenmorris/TicTacToe/README.md

 Minimax is a decision rule that is used in artificial intelligence, decision theory, game theory, statistics and philosophy to minimize the potential loss for a worst case scenario.

+# Function
+This java program uses integer variables to define the user and the computers actions.

 # Java Files

 Position.java - Primary Java file that defines the game board, rules and the minimax algorithm.